Rhobota/svs/README.md

 # Stupid Vector Store (SVS)

-SVS is stupid yet handles up to about a million documents, so it's probably all you need.
+SVS is stupid yet handles up to about a million documents, so it's probably perfect for you.